MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-648-Fisheries-Northeastern-United-States/subpart-D-Management-Measures-Atlantic-Sea-Scallop-Fishery/section-648.60.md

 ##### § 648.60 Sea Scallop Rotational Areas. #####

-(a) {Reserved]
+(a) [Reserved]

-(b) *Closed Area II Scallop Rotational Area* - (1) *Closed Area II Scallop Rotational Area boundaries.* The Closed Area II Scallop Rotational Area is defined by straight lines connecting the following points in the order stated (copies of a chart depicting this area are available from the Regional Administrator upon request):
+(b) *Closed Area II Scallop Rotational Area*—(1) *Closed Area II Scallop Rotational Area boundaries.* The Closed Area II Scallop Rotational Area is defined by straight lines connecting the following points in the order stated (copies of a chart depicting this area are available from the Regional Administrator upon request):

 Table 1 to Paragraph (b)(1)